Itema-as/dawn-marketplace-server/org.dawnsci.marketplace.server/README.md

 ### Adding a solution

+* In order to create a new solution, the logged in user must belong to the **UPLOAD** group.
+This is not set per default when a new user is created, so an administrator must assign this role to users.
 * When uploading a solution p2-repository; either using the web-interface or the REST-API, the update site property of the solution will be changed to point to `/files/&lt;solution-id&gt;`.